Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-"She is Mine!"
+4. "She is mine!"

 This is a bit similar to territorial marking, but more than territory this form of marking conveys possession of something other than territory.
-I have seen male dogs mark over the scent of a female as if to declare they possess the girl almost as a husband would give a ring to tell others that their wife is already "taken".Pal (2003) conducted some research on urine marking and found that male dogs used to engage in what he classifies as "Raised Leg Displays" that is, "dry marking" in courtship ad perhaps it has a competitive, agonistic function.
+I have seen male dogs mark over the scent of a female as if to declare they possess the girl almost as a husband would give a ring to tell others that their wife is already "taken."
+Pal (2003) conducted some research on urine marking and found that male dogs used to engage in what he classifies as "Raised Leg Displays" that is, "dry marking" in courtship ad perhaps it has a competitive, agonistic function.
 Bekoff seems to agree, since this behavior was mostly seen when another dog was present.
 It's as if the marking in this case assumes an "ownership function."
-Dunbar and Buehler though also hypothesize that the marking behavior may also be a way to cover the female's scent so to disguise other contender males throwing them off the scent.
+Dunbar and Buehler though also hypothesize that the marking behavior may also be a way to cover the female's scent so as to disguise other contender males from throwing them off the scent.

 And then you have urine marking when a dog is stressed by novelty and changes in his environment.
 Don't blame Rover for urinating on your guest's luggage or on the bed where he just slept; he's marking from stress in an effort to "make things smell familiar again."
 Typically, these dogs will not urine mark on vertical objects as seen in the "I was here" social media style marking, but will mark on the new items in question.
 Kleiman (1966) in Behavioral Effects of Domestication volume 1, discusses how urine marking may be used to secure an unfamiliar place or object by rendering it familiar with the scent.

 The saying "I almost peed my pants" applies to dogs as well, I have indeed seen my fair share of dogs who urinated when they were frightened by something perceived as scary.
-I have seen this form of urination in a Yorkie which the owner told me a previous trainer claimed him to be "dominant aggressive" towards people entering his home.
+I have seen this form of urination in a Yorkie that the owner told me a previous trainer claimed him to be "dominant aggressive" towards people entering his home.
 I evaluated this dog, and sooner than later, figured out the dog was really acting out of fear as he left a dribble of urine when he faced a stranger coming into his home and tried attacking this person with barking, lunging and nipping at the heels.

-"Life is so Exciting!"
+7. "Life is so exciting!"

-More commonly known as "excitement urination", you'll see this occur mostly in puppies and young dogs when they greet people at the door, during play time or when they receive attention.
+More commonly known as "excitement urination", you'll see this occur mostly in puppies and young dogs when they greet people at the door, during playtime or when they receive attention.
 Excitement is a strong emotion that causes quite powerful physical responses, and urination is one of them, especially seen in dogs who haven't attained good bladder control.
 Luckily, as the pups grow and their ability to hold it better increases, the problem fades away and becomes a memory of the past.

 At times, urine marking can occur when the dog feels overly aroused or overstimulated in some social situations.
 The marking in this case, takes place as a displacement behavior.
-In this case, the dog may mark anything found nearby and this may include people, other dogs or anything else.
-The marking takes often place as if the dog wasn't even aware of it--almost as if his neurons weren't connecting.
-You can almost see the dog at times react as "ooops!" this urine just came out!"
+In this case, the dog may mark anything found nearby and this may include people, other dogs, or anything else.
+The marking takes often place as if the dog wasn't even aware of it—almost as if his neurons weren't connecting.
+You can almost see the dog at times react as "ooops!"
+This urine just came out!"

 Most commonly known as submissive urination, you'll see this behavior occur when the puppy or young dog is a tad bit intimidated and is showing appeasement signals of submission such as ears back, whining and lip licking.
 Most likely, the puppy will roll over his back and urinate as he exposes the inguinal area.
 This is quite a vulnerable position to assume and it clearly shows that the pup doesn't come in harm.
 Indeed, Ian Dunbar suggests, the pup is saying "I am lowly worm, I respect your higher rank, and I would like to be friends."
 This behavior can be seen when the pup is approached by other dogs or people.
 It can be triggered by looming over or engaging in other body postures the pup finds a bit intimidating or when the pup is scolded.
 The urine emitted by the puppy is also a clear signal of their intent not to harm, indeed, other dogs will smell the urine and understand it's just a puppy and perhaps may grant them a puppy license.